 How does Cellular Goods approach cosmetic product development?

-At Cellular Goods, we create effective solutions backed by science and the power of lab-made cannabinoids and we never compromise on quality, safety or efficacy.
+At Cellular Goods, we create effective solutions backed by science and the power of CBG and we never compromise on quality, safety or efficacy.
 While this approach may sound simple, the process itself can be complicated given the many steps involved and the level of commitment required to bring best-in-class products to market.

 Our development process goes far beyond formulation development — from packaging selection, stability and compatibility testing to label design, claims substantiation and notification, there are many steps involved in bringing a high quality, safe, compliant and effective product from concept to market.
-What follows is a breakdown of each phase of our New Product Development (NPD) process to help you understand the science and complexity involved in bringing an active cannabinoid skincare solution to market.
+What follows is a breakdown of each phase of our New Product Development (NPD) process to help you understand the science and complexity involved in bringing an active skincare solution to market.

 What does the concept development behind Cellular Goods skincare products look like?